 Union County Public Schools (UCPS) is the sixth largest public school system in North Carolina.
-It serves approximately 41,500 students at 53 schools and has approximately 5,000 staff members.
+It serves approximately nearly 42,000 students at 53 schools and has approximately 5,000 staff members.

-UCPS is home to 20 honor schools of excellence and three national Blue Ribbon Schools of Excellence.
-Additionally, during the 2016-17 school year, 10 schools received an A+ distinction from the NC Department of Public Instruction.
+UCPS is home to three national Blue Ribbon Schools of Excellence.
+Additionally, during the 2017-18 school year, nearly 70 percent of UCPS schools earned an A or B School Performance Grade from the NC Department of Public Instruction.

 Academic options offered to high school students include an International Baccalaureate program at Marvin Ridge High, a school that allows high school students to earn an associate’s degree (Union County Early College), and more than 20 career readiness courses in pathways that include engineering, welding, culinary arts and more.